phunc20/ferrari_website_hugo/README.md

           grep -Rn "sort_by: Name" | cut -d: -f1 | xargs -I {} sed -i 's/sort_by: Name/sort_by: Date/' {}
           ```
     - [ ] Make sure brands are also sorted in the same order across all languages
         - Rule for brand order
             - Alphabetical order (English):
                 1. ABCD
                 2. EFGH
                 3. IJKL
                 4. MNOP
                 5. QRST
                 6. UVW
                 7. XYZ
+            - Stop ordering through `weight`; instead, write code using alphabetical order from English.
 1. [ ] Add filters to each page